-The "Area Under the Curve," or an AUC of .50 or less represents the 50/50 chance that one could accurately predict risk to reoffend using gut instinct alone.
-An AUC of .50 is illustrated by the straight diagonal red line in the square.
+An AUC of .50 or less represents the 50/50 chance that one could accurately predict risk to reoffend using gut instinct alone.
+An AUC of.50 is illustrated by the straight diagonal line (red).
 An AUC of under .50 would be to the right of and below the diagonal line.
-1.00 represents accurate prediction 100% of the time and is illustrated by the horizontal and vertical blue lines on the top and left side of the square.
-While no tool nor human judgment is accurate 100% of the time, validated tools illustrated by the curved lines above (.704, .629, and .813), significantly outperform gut instinct or mere chance.
+An AUC of over .50 would be to the left of and above the diagonal line.
+An AUC of 1.00 represents accurate prediction 100% of the time and is illustrated by the horizontal and vertical lines on the top and left side of the square (blue).
+"Expert" opinion is generally accurate 51% of the time, meaning it is only marginally better than flipping a coin.
+While no tool nor human judgment is accurate 100% of the time, validated tools with illustrated AUC's above of .629, .704, and .813 significantly outperform the flip of a coin, gut instinct, and even "expert" opinion.